TheInfiniteKind/moneydance_open/python_scripts/toolbox/toolbox_readme.txt

         - View memorised reports (parameters and default settings)
         - Find my Sync Encryption password(s) in iOS Backup(s)
         - Execute the 'older' Import QIF file and set parameters for import (useful if you want to import Account Structure Only)
+        - Convert a TimeStamp number into a readable date/time (display only)
     - MENU: Online (OFX) Banking Tools:
         - Search for stored OFX related data
         - View your installed Service / Bank logon profiles
         - View full list of all MD's Bank dynamic setup profiles (and then select one to view specific details)
+        - View your Security's hidden CUSIP settings (These link your downloads on Investment Securities to MD Securities)
         - View your Online saved Txns, Payees, Payments
         - View all your OFX last download txn dates (for all accounts)
         - Toggle Moneydance DEBUG (turns ON all MD internal Debug messages - same as view console)
     - MENU: Accounts & Categories tools
         - View Check number settings
         - DIAGnostics - View Categories with zero balance.
 You can also inactivate using Advanced mode.
+        - DIAGnostics - View Accounts' shouldBeIncludedInNetWorth() settings...
     - MENU: Currency & Security tools:
+        - DIAGnostics - Diagnose currencies / securities (including relative currencies) If errors, then go to FIX below
         - DIAGnostics - Can I delete a Security (tells you whether a security/stock is being used - and where)
         - DIAGnostics - Can I delete a Currency (tells you whether a currency is being used - and where)
         - DIAGnostics - List decimal places (currency & security).
-Shows you hidden settings etc.
+Shows you the hidden setting and related data.
         - DIAGnostics - Show your open LOTs on stocks/shares (when using LOT control) (show_open_tax_lots.py)
-        - DIAGnostics - Diagnose relative currencies (currency & security's key settings).
-If errors, then go to FIX below
+        - DIAGnostics - Diagnose currency / security's current price hidden 'price_date' field.
+If warnings, then go to FIX below
     - MENU: Transactions tools
         - View Register Txn Sort Orders
         - Extract your Attachments (this decrypts and extracts your attachments to a directory of your choice) (export_all_attachments.py)
         - DIAGnostics - Analise your  attachments (and Detect Orphans)

-ALT-M - Advanced Mode
+ALT-M - Advanced Mode (** NOTE: Some menu items will disable if currency / security data issues detected.
+Some only available from 2021.2 onwards)
     - These first four buttons will appear only if they are necessary / possible in your system
         - FIX - Make me a Primary Dataset (convert from secondary dataset to enable Sync)) (convert_secondary_to_primary_data_set.py)
         - FIX - Create Dropbox Sync Folder (creates the missing .moneydancesync folder if missing from Dropbox)
         - FIX - Check / fix MacOS Tabbing Mode on Big Sur (when set to always).
 It will allow you to change it to fullscreen or manual/never.
                 More information here: https://support.apple.com/en-gb/guide/mac-help/mchla4695cce/mac
         - FIX - Fix Dropbox One Way Syncing (runs the fix_dropbox_one_way_syncing.py / reset_sync_and_dropbox_settings.py script / fix).
-Removes key "migrated.netsync.dropbox.fileid"
     - MENU: General Tools (contains a variety of general Diagnostics, Fixes and Tools...)
         - FIX - Change Moneydance Fonts
         - FIX - Delete Custom Theme file